FaazTechSolutions/ilyas-panda/HCM.md

 ![image](https://user-images.githubusercontent.com/105497741/185849132-7abe411c-bc9e-45bd-adc4-a99da2bb3d81.png)

 >Visa Management is a full suite of service-oriented applications designed to securely manage visa applications and issue visas, eVisas, and resident permits.
+>Probably one of the four main types:
+>Tourist,
+>Immigration,
+>Student,
+>Work

 #### Visa requirements:
 -----------------------
 - Requirements typically include filling out the visa application form,
-- providing your passport for stamping if required,
+- Providing your passport for stamping if required,
-- a photograph,
+- photograph,
-- additional documents such as your flight itinerary,
+- Additional documents such as your flight itinerary,
-- hotel booking or letter of invitation.
+- Hotel booking or letter of invitation.
 - Many countries also have inadmissibility guidelines when it comes to issuing visas.

 #### Stages of visa processing: